stefbez/eirinn-quinn-photography/README.md

 I found a solution for this issue at [https://github.com/thesved/fixed-cover-background](https://github.com/thesved/fixed-cover-background).
 After reading and understanding what they had done to fix the issue I implemented their code and modified it slightly to work with my site.
 I do not take credit for their work and have noted this in my css document around the code and in the credits section of the README.md document.
-The other option instead of keeping the same feature, so that it would display in an aesthetically pleasing way would be to remove `background-attachment: fixed` all togther.
+The other option, instead of keeping the same feature, so that it would display in an aesthetically pleasing way would be to remove `background-attachment: fixed` all togther.

 Images found to be taking a while to load across the whole site.
 Reduced the image sizes and re-uploaded them into the project.
 Tested again and found they load much quicker, viewing the website now doesnt require a wait.